sugarcane-mk/finetuning_wav2vec2/README.md

 Refer datapreprocessing.py

 ## Training
-To fine-tune the Wav2Vec2 model, open the Jupyter Notebook located at /home/sltlab/priya/wav2vec.ipynb and follow the instructions provided within the notebook to execute the training process.
+To fine-tune the Wav2Vec2 model, open the [Jupyter Notebook](https://github.com/sugarcane-mk/finetuning_wav2vec2/blob/main/Finetune_wav2vec2_xlsr_tamil.ipynb) and follow the instructions provided within the notebook to execute the training process.

 ## Inference
 After training, you can perform inference using the code snippets provided in the Jupyter Notebook.
 Ensure to replace the paths with your specific audio files.